-You can type the address in manually or use database fields from your address database.
+You can enter addresses manually or use database fields from an address database.
 To do so, click on the Database field button and then select the field to insert.

 5. When everything is entered, click on one of the following buttons: